 What are the expectations to maintain High School Career Dual Enrollment?

 A student complies with the Attendance Policy, the Student Code of Conduct Handbook, and specific program requirements while enrolled in an MTC technical program.
+A students must also maintain on-track status for high school graduation.

 What are Technical Program completion requirements for High School Career Dual Enrollment?